Languages and Cultures

 Learn a second language!

-Deciding to combine a Languages and Cultures major with another major — adding it to future professional credentials — provides you with greater opportunities in the job market!
-If a major doesn’t fit your plans, how about a minor?
+Deciding to combine a Languages and Cultures major with another major — allowing you to add it to your professional credentials — provides you with greater opportunities in the job market!
+Did you know that many occupations in the United States require knowledge of a foreign language?

-- Arabic Studies
+• Arabic Studies

-- Chinese
+• Chinese

-- French
+• French

-- Latin
+• Latin

-- Russian and Eastern European Studies
+• Russian and Eastern European Studies

-- Spanish
+• Spanish

-- Spanish for Heritage Language Learners
+• Spanish for Heritage Language Speakers

-Program Information and Requirements
+Program Information and Requirements Minor Options

 The Power of Second Language Proficiency